Tokyo local governments' treatment of homeless during Typhoon Hagibis raises concerns | The Japan Times

 According to a government survey in January this year, more than 4,500 people sleep rough around the country.
 About a third of those live close to rivers, often in lightly wooded areas, and are vulnerable to flooding, the survey found.

-On the night of the storm, the Hino Municipal Government called on its citizens to evacuate using an emergency radio system for disaster prevention but did not take any special measures for the homeless.
+On the night of the storm in the city of Hino, where Otonashi’s body was found, the local government called on its citizens to evacuate using an emergency radio system for disaster prevention but did not take any special measures for the homeless.

 But some areas are responding to their homeless residents’ needs.

-Tokyo’s Setagaya Ward, through which the Tama River also flows, opened an evacuation center near the river and urged homeless people nearby to take shelter on the night Typhoon Hagibis landed on the main island of Honshu.
+Tokyo’s Setagaya Ward, another through which the Tama River flows, opened an evacuation center near the river and urged homeless people nearby to take shelter on the night Typhoon Hagibis landed on Honshu.

 But even measures like those implemented by Setagaya Ward are not enough, says Fujita.